 Discernment is defined as the ability to judge well.
 This is a beautiful and simple definition of an elegant term.
 It is clear and precise.
 It is impossible to be confused about what it means to use discernment with a definition like this.
 However, when your marriage or partnership is on the rocks, you will feel anything but clear and precise about the unspoken decisions you need to make.
-Divorce is emotionally, spiritually, and financially pain and you want to avoid this all costs.
+Divorce is emotionally, spiritually, and financially painful and, like most people, you will want to avoid this all costs.

 A million questions invade your conscious and subconscious thoughts.
 Do I stay and fight for my marriage?
 Do I walk away and cut my losses?
-Is she/ he the one?
-Why did I marry him anyway?
+Are they the one?
+Why did I marry them anyway?
 Is this normal?
 What if I die alone?
-How will I manage on my own?
 Can we work this out?
 Would counseling help?
 Why doesn’t he love me?
 How did we end up like this?
-Am I worthy of more?
 Do I deserve this?
 Why didn’t anyone tell me this would be so hard?
 I could go on and on but you get the point.

 During the day you are exhausted yet, at night, you are unable to sleep.
 Concentration is nearly impossible, your thoughts are racing, your head hurts, and you have not eaten well in weeks.
 Your relationship has taken a very sharp left turn.
 Maybe you saw it coming or maybe it hit you out of the blue.
 Either way, it is extremely difficult and painful.
 Your heart literally hurts.
 You now fully understand the term ‘heartache’.